joewalnes/crunchicorn/README.md

 * 'Batteries included' toolchain: ES2015 (and more) transpiling, enforce coding standards, ES import module packaging, shrinking, testing, CSS pre-processing
 * Designed for browser apps - you don't need to know NodeJS

-webtoolz takes two arguments:
+crunchicorn takes two arguments:
 1. An entry point .js for your app in a source tree consisting of ES2015 code, modules, CSS, etc.
 2. An output .js file that can be included in your final web page with a single `<script src=...>` element.
 Transpiled, resolved, validated, crunched, everything.

-webtoolz was born out of frustration with how complicated it is to get JavaScript tooling setup for real world projects.
+crunchicorn was born out of frustration with how complicated it is to get JavaScript tooling setup for real world projects.

 Usage
 -----